Mueller concedes he can't indict Trump, says Giuliani - Journal du Cameroun

 “They can’t indict.
 At least they acknowledged that to us after some battling, they acknowledged that to us.”

-Peter Carr, spokesman for Mueller, refused to comment on Giuliani’s remarks, which came on the eve of the one year anniversary of Mueller’s appointment in charge of the probe into links between the Trump campaign and Russia.
+Mueller’s spokesman Peter Carr refused to comment on Giuliani’s remarks, which came on the eve of the one-year anniversary of Mueller’s appointment in charge of the probe into possible links between the Trump campaign and Russia.

 But if correct, it would only confirm widespread belief in the legal community that the president is protected from indictment while in office.